 This combination of creativity and cutting edge technology will challenge you to link your lateral thinking and problem-solving skills.
 It will help you to create innovative products and compelling imagery using the latest technologies.

 Bachelor of Design is a specialist course that develops through theme studies in history and theory, drawing foundation, and design studios specific to each of the specialisations.
-These will come together in the form of a graduand exhibition normally developed during the final two studio units in the third year of the course.
+These will come together in the form of a graduand exhibition normally developed during the final two studio units in the course.